The Master Craftsman is the fourth and final level in the Master Beekeeper Program. In order to become a Master

 - Earn an additional 15 Public Service Credits since becoming a Master Beekeeper

 - Conduct an apiculture related research project acceptable to the NCSBA MBP committee and either the NC State Extension Apiculturist at NCSU or an agreed upon advisor affiliated with an NC university and experienced in research.
 Requirements for a research project submitted for approval must include, but are not limited to, practical relevance and functional utility to beekeepers, the beekeeping community and or beekeeping practices.
 Research must engage the candidate in a viable research experience including all appropriate and necessary research parameters associated with a standard research model.
 Research projects involve both an investment of time and resources.
 Successful completion of the research project must be recognized by both the NCSBA MBP committee and the NC State Extension Apiculturist at NCSU or the afore mentioned agreed upon NC university advisor.

-- Upon completion of your research project, pass an oral exam about the research project and overall beekeeping knowledge to be scheduled at either the NCSBA Spring or Summer Conference.
+- Upon completion of your research project, pass an oral exam about the research project and your overall beekeeping knowledge to be scheduled at either the NCSBA Spring or Summer Conference.

 - After January 1, 2021, a Master Craftsman candidate must successfully complete a Master Level field exam if none had been completed prior to receiving a Master Level certificate.